t7ru/TCoAaL-vi/README.md

 You need to install Paint.net, you can find it [here](https://www.getpaint.net/download.html).

 ## What is the difference between PDN and PNG?
-PDN files has layers which can be moved, so that you can put text under another object.
+PDN files has layers which can be moved meaning you can put text or images under an another image.
 Ground20 is a good example of this.

 PNG are fixed, they don't have layers.

+## Do I have to credit you?
+No, of course not!
+I don't own these images, I merely just edited them out.
+Sharing this repository should be done out of good will instead of being necessary.